jupyter-server/jupyter_server/docs/source/other/full-config.rst

     Forces users to use a password for the Jupyter server.
     This is useful in a multi user environment, for instance when everybody in the LAN can access each other's machine through ssh.

     In such a case, serving on localhost is not secure since any user can connect to the Jupyter server via ssh.

 ServerApp.port : Int
     Default: ``8888``

-    The port the Jupyter server will listen on.
+    The port the server will listen on (env: JUPYTER_PORT).

 ServerApp.port_retries : Int
     Default: ``50``

-    The number of additional ports to try if the specified port is not available.
+    The number of additional ports to try if the specified port is not available (env: JUPYTER_PORT_RETRIES).

 ServerApp.pylab : Unicode
     Default: ``'disabled'``

     DISABLED: use %pylab or %matplotlib in the notebook to enable matplotlib.